mah0001/metadata-editor-docs-v2/documenting_document.md

 - **`relations`** References to related resources with a specification of the type of relationship.
   - **`name`** The related resource.
 Recommended practice is to identify the related resource by means of a URL.
 If this is not possible or feasible, a string conforming to a formal identification system may be provided.
   - **`type`** The type of relationship.
 The use of a controlled vocabulary is recommended.
-The Dublin Core proposes the following vocabulary: {`isPartOf, hasPart, isVersionOf, isFormatOf, hasFormat, references, isReferencedBy, isBasedOn, isBasisFor, replaces, isReplacedBy, requires, isRequiredBy`}.<br>
+The Dublin Core proposes the following vocabulary: {`isPartOf, hasPart, isVersionOf, isFormatOf, hasFormat, references, isReferencedBy, isBasedOn, isBasisFor, replaces, isReplacedBy, requires, isRequiredBy`}.